-BOTHELL, Wash. – Hundreds of graduating students, trustees, faculty, and staff formed a processional to mark the beginning of Cascadia Community College's 14th commencement ceremony.
+BOTHELL, Wash. – Hundreds of graduating students, trustees, faculty, and staff formed a processional to mark the beginning of Cascadia College's 14th commencement ceremony.
 The processional was led by a Duwamish tribal drummer.

 The ceremony took place under a tent on the college's lawn.
 Student Tarah Drouin sang the national anthem, chemistry instructor Dr. David Reichgott was granted emeritus status, and approximately 200 students received their diplomas at the ceremony.